 Address: Maximilianstraße 42, 80538 München, Germany

-The Museum Five Continents, also known as Five Continents Museum and in German as Museum Fünf Kontinente, is an ethnographic museum located in Munich, Germany.
+The Museum Five Continents, also known as Five Continents Museum and in German as Museum Fünf Kontinente, is an ethnographic museum that displays non-European artworks.

-It stands in Maximilianstraße 42, 80538 München, Germany.
-The museum displays non-European artworks.
-Museum Five Continents was formerly referred to as the Bavarian State Museum of Ethnology or, in German: Staatliches Museum für Völkerkunde, until 2014 when it acquired a new name.
+Museum Five Continents was formerly referred to as the Bavarian State Museum of Ethnology or, in German, Staatliches Museum für Völkerkunde until 2014, when it acquired a new name.

 The museum was set up in 1868, and its recent director is Uta Werlich.
 Such non-European exhibits on display in the museum come from Africa, North America, South America, South Asia, and East Asia.

-One could find, for example, the Nduda statue of the 19th century from Yombe.
+One could find, for example, the Nduda statue from Yombe from the 19th century.
 North American collections display masks from the Northwest Coast Indians, and South America displays ceramics, gold, silver, etc.

 For South Asia, colorful Indian deities are on display, and East Asia has works from China, Japan, and Indonesia on display.
-Principally, items on display in the museum are too numerous to mention here.
+Principally, museum display items are too numerous to mention here.